 If you’re looking for a rewarding role where you can make a positive difference in people’s lives, tutoring could be a great fit.

-As a tutor, you’ll work with students on a one-to-one basis either in person or over a video call, teaching them something new or helping them to gain confidence in a particular subject area.
-Students who work with a tutor usually get support that’s tailored more specifically to their needs – which is an experience they might not get in the classroom.
+As a tutor, you’ll work with students on a one-to-one basis either in person or over video call, teaching them something new or helping them gain confidence in a particular subject.
+Students who work with a tutor usually get support that’s tailored more specifically to their needs – an experience they might not get in the classroom.

-Private tutors typically earn between £20 and £40 per hour and get the chance to watch their students grow and progress with each tutoring session.
+Private tutors typically earn between £20 and £60 per hour and get the chance to watch their students progress with each session.
 It’s completely up to you how many students you decide to tutor, as well as how many sessions a week you want to offer.

 Tutoring opportunities are available in most subject areas, so you can also choose what you’d like to teach about and at what level.
 You might hold relevant qualifications in this area or have built up substantial knowledge in a particular subject area through other means.

-Websites like First Tutors offer this type of work and will tell you everything you need to know to get going.
-Tutor hours are usually flexible and allow you to take on as little or as much work as is convenient for you.
+Websites like First Tutors offer this type of work and explain everything you need to know to get started.
+Hours are usually flexible, so you can take on as little or as much work as is convenient for you.

 Browse tutoring opportunities...